 After receiving his Masters of Fine Arts degree, he came to Houston to become an artist-in-residence at the Glassell School of Art located near the Houston Museum of Fine Arts and Contemporary Arts Museums.

-Famous artists like Matisse; Rodin and Miro to name a few have produced eye-catching sculptures which can be found in this outdoor and public space.
+Famous artists like Matisse; Rodin and Miro, to name a few have produced eye-catching sculptures which are in this outdoor and public space.
 There is no admission charge to wander through the Lillie and Hugh Roy Cullen Sculpture Garden.
 Everyone can enjoy the unique ambiance.

 So while Dean Ruck was spending time at the Glassell School of Art as an artist in residence, he was virtually surrounded by other famous artist’s works a few steps away from the school.

-Dean Ruck is currently employed at the University of Houston as a senior project manager with Facilities Planning and Construction.
+Dean Ruck currently works at the University of Houston as a senior project manager with Facilities Planning and Construction.
 He also maintains his successful artistic career.

 Havel Ruck Projects

 Numerous articles have been written about Dean Ruck as well as his collaboration with another local artist by the name of Dan Havel.
 Together under the name of Havel Ruck Projects, LLP they have created numerous public art projects in which they repurpose architectural structures and often make them into temporary works of art.
 One of their collaborative efforts was in the Fifth Ward community of Houston.

 Their creations stand for a time drawing crowds of people who may never have visited the inside of an art museum before being demolished only to remain in people’s memories, photos, or some YouTube videos.

 Both artists relish that aspect of bringing art to people in public settings.
 Below is an even closer look at that Fifth Ward Jam house both inside and out.